RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     *NOTE* Remember that we’ve been using Python 3 in this class.
 So when you try to run your program, make sure you type ``python3 initials.py``, rather than simply ``python initials.py``, which would run the Python 2 interpreter.

-Either way, whether using the REPL or print statements, make sure to test your function agains a healthy variety of inputs.
+Either way, whether using the REPL or print statements, make sure to test your function against a healthy variety of inputs.

 Make It Interactive
 ~~~~~~~~~~~~~~~~~~~~